Donmclean/riko/README.md

 ##### CUSTOM OPTIONS

-IMPORTANT!
-All paths/directories should be relative to 'baseDir' unless specified otherwise.
+**IMPORTANT!** All paths/directories should be relative to 'baseDir' unless specified otherwise.
 Also all values are required to exist and be same file type as in the following examples.
 eg: `baseDir+'/path'`

-alias for your web application
+Alias for your web application
 ```javascript
 config.moduleName               = 'riko';
 ```

-output location for all of your src files after a production build
+Output location for all of your src files after a production build
 ```javascript
 config.destDir                  = baseDir+"/dist";
 ```

-location for all for temp files to be stored on production build (this will be automatically deleted)
+Location for all for temp files to be stored on production build (this will be automatically deleted)
 ```javascript
 config.tempDir                  = baseDir+"/temp";
 ```

-port your wish to serve your files on in dev mode
+Port your wish to serve your files on in dev mode
 ```javascript
 config.EXPRESS_PORT             = 3000;
 ```

-location of which to server production built files. (should* be same as destDir)
+Location of which to server production built files. (should* be same as destDir)
 ```javascript
 config.EXPRESS_ROOT             = config.destDir;
 ```

-absolute paths to the configs/json files
+Absolute paths to the configs/json files
 ```javascript
 config.eslintConfig             = baseDir+'/src/__linters/.eslintrc';
 config.stylelintConfig          = baseDir+'/src/__linters/.stylelintrc.yaml';